Updated: 6 days ago

-The lovely Snaefellsnes Peninsula is often times referred to as ‘Iceland in miniature’.
+The lovely Snaefellsnes Peninsula is often times referred to as ‘Iceland in miniature'.
 It might not be as well known as some of the other attractions.
-But it is a top attraction for those driving Iceland by camper van or motorhome.
-It very much suits the first time visitor or those a little shorter on time.
-It is only a two-hour drive from Reykjavik and can be explored well in 2-4 days.
+But it's a top attraction for those driving Iceland by camper van or motorhome.
+It very much suits the first-time visitor or those a little shorter on time.
+It's only a two-hour drive from Reykjavik and can be explored well in 2-4 days.

-Due to its southerly position and a good road network Snaefellsnes can be visited year-round.
-Once there you will find incredible landscapes encompassing mountains, glacier and a wild coastline.
+Due to its southerly position and a good road network, Snaefellsnes can be visited year-round.
+Once there you will find incredible landscapes encompassing tall mountains, glaciers, and a wild coastline.
 There are plenty of good campsites dotted around the outskirts of the national park here.
 Dark night skies make it a good place to see the Northern Lights in season.

 Seljalandsfoss Waterfall is close to the South Coast of Iceland and a short detour from the famous Ring Road route.
 This is one of Iceland’s most well-photographed waterfalls.
 Here a single plume of water cascades over a cliff edge down into a beautiful pool.
-During the summer months it is possible to follow a path all the way around behind the curtain of water.
+During the summer months, it's possible to follow a path all the way around behind the curtain of water.
 This makes for some incredible views out across the landscape.

-If you are taking a road trip along the South Coast then you should definitely visit.
+If you are taking a road trip along the South Coast don't forget to pay a visit to this must-see place in Iceland.
 There is a good campsite nearby and the falls can be visited year-round.
 Having said that do heed the path closure times.
-In winter it is too dangerous to loop around behind the falls on the slippery perhaps icy path.
-But it is no less impressive seen from the front!
+In winter it's too dangerous to loop around behind the falls on the slippery perhaps icy path.
+But it's no less impressive seen from the front!